mlhartme/stool/client/documentation.md

 ## Introduction

-Stool is a tool to manage stages: create, build, start, stop, remove.
+Stool is a tool to manage stages: create, build, start, stop, delete.
 A stage is a Web application defined by Docker images and executed in a container.

 ### Quick Tour

 For setup instructions, please read the respective section below.
 The following assumes that Stool is properly set up, you have set the current context and you are authenticated.

 Here's an example what you can do with Stool.